timo2009/GitClone/README.md

 python3 index.py

-Then you have to enter an url an a foldername (the folder have to exist and to be empty)
+Then you have to enter an url an a foldername (the folder have to exist and to be empty).
 If you will do it fast you can enter after index.py the url and then the folder example:

 python3 index.py https://github.com/git/gitproject myFolder